The bigger the better for bonus bets? Rod investigates:

 So the simple (albeit surprising for some) rule is that the longer the price, the better the long-term return on your bonus bets.
 Which means in theory that every bonus bet should be on 100-1 shots, right?

-Well, wrong actually and the problem is obvious – they do not win very often.
+Wrong, actually.
+And the problem is obvious – they do not win very often.
 Even if a 100-1 shot was a genuine 1 in a 100 chance (which in fact they are not due to the favourite-longshot bias), we would have to wait a long time to collect any winnings from our bonus bets.
 So in the real word of betting you don’t want to go too long between collects, even with bonus bets.

 Most bookies also have a rule that you need to turn over winnings from bonus bets at least once before you can withdraw the winnings.
 That is a problem if you get a big winner on a bonus bet.
 If for example, you placed a $100 bonus bet on a 20-1 shot and it won, you would collect $1900 (great) but you would need to turn over another $1900 worth of bets before you could withdraw it.
 It takes much less effort to turnover a few hundred dollars on a $5 winner.

 So taking all of that into account you want to find the sweet spot between price and strike-rate when playing a bonus bet.
 It’s not a hard-and-fast rule by any means, but focusing on odds around the $5 to $6 mark is a good balance and if anything, lean on the longer side (past $6).
-You’ll need to wait a little longer for your collects, but that’s ok because they’re free bets any way and you have the confidence of knowing the maths are in your favour.
+You’ll need to wait a little longer for your collects, but that’s okay because they’re free bets anyway and you have the confidence of knowing the maths are in your favour.